Updated: Mar 21

-Let’s take a look at each component individually:
+Let’s take a look at each component individually.

 The ionic ingestion of plants is the basis of hydroponic growing that feeds plants directly using salt-based and sometimes organic forms of nutrition.
-However, there is a growing consensus that the true potential of plant growth can only be achieved by ions created through the activity of soil microbes.
+However, direct supplementation of mineral fertilizers cannot replace the quality of nutrition delivered through a healthy microbial soil food web.

 In general, the health of the soil food web is contingent upon the diversity of organisms present and the health of the ecosystem they are operating within.

 Energetically speaking, chaos brings the friction of energy that allows the order of life to organize, and around and around we go.
 Life is energy.
 Energy is life.